Cover Image for Lights on Humans: The Unspoken Skills Towards Seniority

 I’m Busra — a software engineer turned coach and founder of Humans in Systems.

-Over more than a decade in tech, I’ve worked at companies like Datadog, where I led incident management programs across the entire company and managed engineering teams; Trivago and Ericsson, where I built reliable systems at scale.
+Over more than a decade in tech, I’ve worked at companies like Datadog, where I led incident management programs across the entire company and managed engineering teams; and at Trivago & Picnic, where I built reliable systems at scale.

 Along the way, I’ve seen the realities of burnout, the complexity of leadership transitions, and what it takes to build engineering cultures rooted in trust especially in high-stakes environments.